ganeti/ganeti/doc/design-node-security.rst

 According to :doc:`design-node-add`, Ganeti transfers the ssh keys to every node that gets added to the cluster.

-We propose to change this procedure to treat master candidates and normal nodes differently.
-For master candidates, the procedure would stay as is.
-For normal nodes, Ganeti would transfer the public and private ssh host keys (as before) and only the public root key.

-A normal node would not be able to connect via ssh to other nodes, but the master (and potentially master candidates) can connect to this node.
+Adding a new node will require the following steps.

+In gnt_node.py:
+- On the new node, a new public/private SSH key pair is generated.
+- The public key of the new node is fetched (via SSH) to the master node and if it is a potential master candidate (see definition above), it is added to the ``ganeti_pub_keys`` list on the master node.
+- The public keys of all current master candidates are added to the new node's ``authorized_keys`` file (also via SSH).

+In LUNodeAdd in cmdlib/node.py:
+- The LUNodeAdd determines whether or not the new node is a master candidate and in any case updates the cluster's configuration with the new nodes information.
+(This is not changed by the proposed design.)
+- If the new node is a master candidate, we make an RPC call to the node daemon of the master node to add the new node's public key to all nodes' ``authorized_keys`` files.
+The implementation of this RPC call has to be extra careful as described in the next steps, because compromised RPC security should not compromise SSH security.

+RPC call execution in noded (on master node):
+- Check that the public key of the new node is in the ``ganeti_pub_keys`` file of the master node to make sure that no keys of nodes outside the Ganeti cluster and no keys that are not potential master candidates gain SSH access in the cluster.
+- Via SSH, transfer the new node's public key to all nodes (including the new node) and add it to their ``authorized_keys`` file.
+- The ``ganeti_pub_keys`` file is transferred via SSH to all potential master candidates nodes except the master node (including the new one).

-In case of readding a node that used to be in the cluster before, handling of the ssh keys would basically be the same with the following additional modifications: if the node used to be a master or master-candidate node, but will be a normal node after readding, Ganeti should make sure that the private root key is deleted if it is still present on the node.
+In case of readding a node that used to be in the cluster before, handling of the SSH keys would basically be the same, in particular also a new SSH key pair is generated for the node, because we cannot be sure that the old key pair has not been compromised while the node was offlined.

 Pro- and demoting a node to/from master candidate
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-If the role of a node is changed from 'normal' to 'master_candidate', the
+If the role of a node is changed from 'normal' to 'master_candidate',
-master node should at that point copy the private root ssh key.
-When demoting
-a node from master candidate to a normal node, the key that have been copied
-there on promotion or addition should be removed again.
+the procedure is the same as for adding nodes from the step "In
+LUNodeAdd ..." on.

+If a node gets demoted to 'normal', the master daemon makes a similar
+RPC call to the master node's node daemon as for adding a node.

+In the RPC call, noded will perform the following steps:
+- Check that the public key of the node to be demoted is indeed in the
+  ``ganeti_pub_keys`` file to avoid deleting ssh keys of machines that
+  don't belong to the cluster (and thus potentially lock out the
+  administrator).
+- Via SSH, remove the key from all node's ``authorized_keys`` files.

 This affected the behavior of the following commands: